sports

 What We Don’t Know Yet

 While the trade has been finalized, several uncertainties remain.
-The immediate impact of Soto on the Mets’ bullpen dynamics is yet to be seen, particularly how he will perform in high-leverage situations as part of a new team.
-Additionally, the Mets are still exploring further trades to enhance their roster, particularly in the bullpen and other key areas such as starting pitching and center field.
+The immediate impact of Soto on the Mets’ bullpen performance is yet to be seen, particularly as he integrates into the team and adjusts to the New York market.
+Additionally, the Mets may still pursue further trades to enhance their roster, particularly for right-handed relief pitching, as indicated by Stearns.

 Source: This article is based on reporting from original source